davepinch/pinchy.cc/content/topics/places/lakes/lake-union/lake-union.md

   - incomplete list
-cruise eastbound on the canal: Portage Bay cruise westbound on the canal: Fremont Cut part of: Lake Washington Ship Canal
+cruise eastbound on the canal: Portage Bay cruise westbound on the canal: Fremont Cut lake of:
+  - Lake Washington Ship Canal
+  - Seattle
 tags:
   - lake
-  - Seattle
-  - Washington
 ---